-Australia AICS:

-Canada DSL Inventory List:

-EINECS, ELINCS or NLP:

-Japan (ENCS) List:
+Australia AICS: On or in compliance with the inventory Canada DSL Inventory List: On or in compliance with the inventory EINECS, ELINCS or NLP: On or in compliance with the inventory Japan (ENCS) List: Not in compliance with the inventory.
 China Inv.
-Existing Chemical Substances:

-Korea Existing Chemicals Inv.
-(KECI):

-Canada NDSL Inventory:

-Philippines PICCS:

-US TSCA Inventory:

-New Zealand Inventory of Chemicals:

-Japan ISHL Listing:
+Existing Chemical Substances: On or in compliance with the inventory Korea Existing Chemicals Inv.
+(KECI): Not in compliance with the inventory.
+Canada NDSL Inventory: Not in compliance with the inventory.
+On or in compliance with the inventory Philippines PICCS: US TSCA Inventory: On or in compliance with the inventory New Zealand Inventory of Chemicals: On or in compliance with the inventory Not in compliance with the inventory.